 Facilities on the Puez-Odle Altopiano Hike

 There are loads of restaurants and hotels in Selva itself.
-Alternatively, you can eat or stay at Rifugios Jimmy or Puez on the hike.
+Alternatively, you can eat or stay at Rifugio Jimmy or Rifugio Puez on the hike.
 They’re open until early October, but be sure to check websites for more exact hours and to book in peak season.

 Lago di Braies / Pragser Wildsee